I was reminded of how alfalfa herbal tea helped me recover my energy and build my blood back after having 3 babies in 25

 Got my energy back! by Jill F.

 “I have eight children and have had several hemorrhages at birth and after birth.
 My first baby’s birth resulted in a lot of blood loss and I was prescribed iron to compensate for it.
 I struggled with fatigue and depression as I fought to take care of my baby girl.
 I remember one older mom telling me to “just get used to the fatigue: because it was part of young motherhood.
 I remember thinking “If this is a ‘blessing; God…please don’t give me anymore!

 “For my fourth birth I used a knowledgeable home midwife who taught me about the benefits of alfalfa with its high chlorophyll.
 I hemorrhaged with this baby also but this time (instead of the prescription iron pills) I used alfalfa.
 I increased the amount daily and within just 2 weeks my hematocrit was high and I felt full of energy and health.
 Even my mother (who was visiting) commented on how healthy and happy I looked.”

-Note: Use only sparingly in pregnancy (although most say it is safe), but best afterwards to build the blood.
+Note: Use only sparingly in pregnancy (although most say it is safe), but best afterwards to build the blood and iron levels.
 Contraindicated in auto-immune disease (lupus) or when using blood-thinners.

 Alfalfa’s Many Benefits: